john-azzaro/Study-API/README.md

 <br>

 ## What is API Study?
-API study is an examination of how to retrieve and display data from web API's using either AJAX (Asynchronous JavaScritp and XML) or getJson (i.e. a short-cut version of AJAX but does not give you as much control as AJAX method).
+API study is an examination of how to retrieve and display data from web API's using either AJAX (Asynchronous JavaScritp and XML) or getJson (i.e. a short-cut version of AJAX but does not give you as much control as AJAX method) using jQuery.

 <br>